Gastroscopy

 Before you leave the hospital, you’ll be given advice about your recovery.
 This will include what to do if you have any problems.
 It’s OK to ask questions if you have any concerns.

 Your doctor or specialist nurse may explain the findings of your gastroscopy to you before you leave.
-You may find it best to have a friend or family member there to listen too.
-For example if you had a sedative, because it can affect your memory.
+You may find it best to have a friend or family member there to listen too, particularly if you had a sedative, as it can affect your memory.

 Ask your doctor or specialist nurse how and when you’ll get your results.
 You may get a date for a follow-up appointment to discuss the findings in more detail.
-Your results will be sent in a letter to your GP and you should get a copy of this letter.
+Your results will be sent as a report or in a letter to your GP and a copy of this should be given to you.
 It can take up to two weeks to get results from a biopsy, if one was taken during your gastroscopy.

-After your gastroscopy, you may have a slight sore throat.
-This can last for one or two days.
-You can eat and drink as normal from about an hour after your gastroscopy.
+After your gastroscopy, you may have a slight sore throat, which can last for a few days.

 If you’ve had a sedative, you must not drive, drink alcohol, operate machinery or sign legal documents for 24 hours.
-It’s best to have a friend or relative stay with you for the first 24 hours, while you rest.
+It’s best to have a friend or relative stay with you overnight.

 Most people have no problems after a gastroscopy.
-You should seek medical attention immediately if you:
+But seek medical attention immediately if you:

 - cough up or vomit blood (which may look like coffee grounds)